the-whiteboard/the-whiteboard.github.io/_drafts/Michael-patterns.markdown

 about.

 So now we take for granted those older Patterns and build larger and more complex code.
+These Patterns of old are now things that we naturally think of while building a modern program - they are building blocks.
+Yet, despite their nature of building blocks we don't start out with a program and say "I should use a variable, its something that good programs use."
+Rather, we think "I need to maintain some state, to hold that complexity, I'll use a variable."

-And now, we have bigger cages for that complexity that such structure is demanding.
-And we call it with names like Factory, Singleton, Observer, Model, Controller, Flyweight and so on.
+Today with Design Patterns, we have bigger cages for that complexity that the structure of more complex programs is demanding.
+And we call these cages with names like Factory, Singleton, Observer, Model, Controller, Flyweight and so on.

 By starting out with the Patterns rather than the _problem_ we are introducing complexity into the application before the application